In other words: reasons why Asterix is a great, great comic, and definitely worth your time.

 Now that we described the three of them, a little footnote is needed.
 In the light of their defining traits, we can clearly notice that Asterix, Obelix and Getafix are the odd bunch in a well-defined social group with well-defined norms.
 Their respective mindsets are different from each other, and sometimes criticized, but it is their untarnished originality to truly keep the village safe.
 The legionnaires may often be portrayed as brawl-bait, but very few of the Roman antagonists that come along over time are clueless fools, and Caesar definitely isn’t one of them.
 If the potion gives superhuman strength, the series is clear enough in showing it – without wisdom and intelligence, even its power would ultimately be useless.

 So, if Getafix detains the secret of the potion alone, it is also true that his advice and his wisdom are equally useful.
-He is, in a way, an older equivalent to Asterix, who lacks his strength, but is less impulsive and more experienced (as I said, our little warrior tends to get mighty pissed, especially in the first albums, and is generally inclined to lose his patience quite fast for someone so clever.)
+He is, in a way, an older equivalent to Asterix, who has more physical strength, but is more impulsive and less experienced (as I said, our little warrior tends to get mighty pissed, especially in the first albums, and is generally inclined to lose his patience quite fast for someone so clever.)

 That they understand one another without much explaining, and nourish immense esteem and trust in each other, is definitely not strange.
 A strong sign of this, among others, is that they often team up beyond the chief’s authority, especially when it comes to giving their fellow villagers a good lesson.
 Which is the case for the picture I chose, coming from one of the most brilliant Asterix albums ever made.
 But he doesn’t lack faith in Obelix, either – and when someone rushes to save the day, it is usually the three of them together.